 There are many benefits to using an ergonomic seat cushion.
 The main advantage is that it will reduce the pressure on your feet and legs when sitting in one position for an extended period, benefits circulation, muscle soreness, and pain (especially if you’ve been standing), and reduce mental stress!

 Sitting on an ergonomic seat cushion is a great way to reduce the risk of pain and inflammation in your back.
-The design will engage core muscles and circulate blood better throughout our body while sitting for long periods; all these things are what we need during downtime at work!
+The design will engage core muscles and circulate blood better throughout our body while sitting for long periods; all these things are needed during downtime at work!

 Reasons for not sitting still